 We all want fast, reliable Internet that is easy to set up.
 So those features are a clear must.
 However, DOCSIS isn’t a term that is in everyone’s vocabulary.

 DOCSIS stands for Data Over Cable Service Interface Specification.
 It allows more high-bandwidth data transfer to an existing coaxial cable TV system.
 This is an important feature to know because it influences which modem you get for a cable Internet connection.

 You need to know the DOCSIS standard that your cable modem uses.
 That will determine whether you can get the latest internet speeds offered by your cable internet provider.
 Depending on where you live and the type of home you have, and your living situation, you might be limited.

 For example, with an outdated DOCSIS 2.x cable modem, your download and upload channel would be limited in a congested network.
 Such as a whole family connecting at the same time for work, school, or entertainment.
-However, with a DOCSIS 3.x cable modem like Hitron’s DOCSIS 3.1 offerings, you could take advantage of multiple channels, which means faster speeds during these heavy-use periods.
+However, with a DOCSIS 3.x cable modem like Hitron’s CODA DOCSIS 3.1 cable modem, you could take advantage of multiple channels, which means faster speeds during these heavy-use periods.

 More Technical Key Specifications:

 The ideal cable modem would also have the following features:

 - DOCSIS 3.0 32×8 channel bonding

 Hitron’s CODA DOCSIS 3.1 Cable Modem is available on Amazon, The CODA has DOCSIS 3.1 to deliver the fastest Multi-Gigabit speeds to your connected devices.
 Learn more about cable modems or cable modem routers by reading Hitron’s Learn Page.